Zero1UP/PS2-Memory-Card-Formatter/README.md

 ##Supported Multi-taps

+Note: Some Multi-taps Do Not have all 4 Memory Card slots, The List Below Contains Multi-tap Models that have 4 Memory Card Slots Unless Otherwise noted.

+We Are Working to Expand This List

+If You Have a Model That is Not Listed here and It is working Please Let Us know and please provide pictures if possible

--- OEM Equipment
+### OEM Equipment

-Sony SCPH-10090 - Fat PS2
+Sony SCPH-10090 - Fat PS2 (can be modified to fit slim ps2)

-Sony SCPH-XXXXX - Slim PS2
+Sony SCPH-70120 - Slim PS2

--- Aftermarket
+### Aftermarket

-Intec Multitap-Stand PS2-7610 -Supports Slim and Fat PS2
+Intec Multitap-Stand Model:PS2-7610 -Supports Slim and Fat PS2 (stand only fits sim ps2, Multi-tap connector Fits Slim and Fat)

+Intec Multiplayer Adapter With Built in DVD remote and AV Multi Switch Model:PS2-7315A - Fat PS2

+Performance Multiplayer Adapter 4/5 player Model:M4100 - Fat PS2 (E Slot is Controller only)

+Datel Multiplayer Adapter Model:PS2490D - Fat PS2